kacperbojakowski/final-project/07-employment/1-portfolio/index.md

 **Can I include non-web formats, such as PDF documents, in my portfolio ?**

 Absolutely!
-To have PDF documents show up on a GitHub Page, place them in the same repository as your page and refer to them via Markdown's relative-path links, e.g. `[My PDF](myfile.pdf)`.
+To have PDF documents show up on a GitHub Page, place them in the same repository as your page and refer to them via Markdown's relative-path links, e.g., `[My PDF](myfile.pdf)`.

 ---